-Employee Contribution: Once eligible for coverage under WRS, coverage is mandatory and an employee may not "opt out" of WRS.
+Employee Contribution: Once eligible for coverage under WRS, coverage is mandatory and an employee may not "opt out' of WRS.
 Employers and employees are required to pay a percentage of each payment of earnings equal to "one-half of the required actuary contribution rate."
 Employee contributions are pre-tax.

-Early Retirement Incentives: (RESTRICTED TO EMPLOYEES HIRED PRIOR TO 07/15/2019) Employees age 55 on June 30th with twenty (20) years of experience in the District shall be eligible for early retirement benefits.
-The early retiree shall be entitled to \$400 per month for four years, taxable income.
-The early retiree shall also be paid at a rate \$20 per day for unused sick leave up to ninety (90) days.
+Early Retirement Incentives: (RESTRICTED TO EMPLOYEES HIRED PRIOR TO 07/15/2019)

+Full-time, 12-month employees age 58 or older on June 30th with thirty (30) years of service in the District shall be eligible for early retirement benefits.
+The early retiree shall be entitled to \$20 per unused sick day up to ninety (90) days and \$400 taxable payment per month for four (4) years.